JuliaLang/julia/doc/manual/parallel-computing.rst

 :class:`Future`, and you can obtain the full value of the result using :func:`fetch`.

-On the other hand :class:`RemoteChannel` s are rewritable.
+On the other hand, :class:`RemoteChannel` s are rewritable.
 For example, multiple processes can co-ordinate their processing by referencing the same remote :class:`Channel`\ .

+Each process has an associated identifier.
+The process providing the interactive Julia prompt always has an ``id`` equal to 1.
+The processes used by default for parallel operations are referred to as "workers".
+When there is only one process, process 1 is considered a worker.
+Otherwise, workers are considered to be all processes other than process 1.

 Let's try this out.
 Starting with ``julia -p n`` provides ``n`` worker processes on the local machine.
 Generally it makes sense for ``n`` to